AaltoSciComp/scicomp-docs/aalto/zulip.rst

 .. note::

     Settings that are not mentioned here, you can configure to your liking.
-However you should still exercise care.
+However you should still exercise care, since you are responsible for the service and safety of your user's data.
+If you would like advice, please ask us.

 **Organization settings / Video chat provider**